What is a planogram, and how to leverage it in visual merchandising

 Choosing planogram software

 Since data analytics is almost universally an integral part of any retail business process, planogram solutions are often integrated with robust ERP or retail management platforms.
 It allows visual merchandisers and retail space designers to apply and enrich insight collected across the sales funnel, different organization departments, and the whole value chain.
-Some popular software platforms that meet these needs are Quant, Leafio, and Detego.
+Some popular software platforms that meet these needs are Quant and Leafio.

 A different way to achieve full integration into the IT ecosystem and management platforms already used by the company is to develop a custom planogram solution from scratch.
 GoJS provides the software libraries and graphic interfaces to do just that, with drag-and-drop capabilities, customizable product libraries, database integration, and other powerful features.
 This page shows a simulation of a fundamental planogram diagram tool.